mtilchen/motown/README.md

 + Advanced stateful page navigation system with lifecycle hooks and WinJS.Navigation integration
 + Declarative "Refs" and "Actions" to easily hook your UI up to your application's logic and keep it loosely coupled
-+ Metro-style application lifecycle integration for handling launch/suspend/resume
++ WinRT application lifecycle integration for handling launch/suspend/resume
 + Reduced application configuration in favor of familiar conventions
 + Debug logging facility that is disabled when your app is not running in the debugger
 + Exception logging (w/stacktraces) originating from Promises to help debug async code